The 12 Best Beaches In Pangasinan [My Top Picks]

 What the beach is known for:

-Cabacungan Cove is one of the finest destinations in Pangasinan for those seeking adventures.
+Cabacungan Cove is one of the finest destinations in Pangasinan for those seeking adventure.
 There is a cave in the area that features a deep natural pool inside.

 10. Tobouan Beach